AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 >[!NOTE]
 >
 >For AEM as a Cloud Service environments, debug is the maximal verbosity level.
-The trace log level is not supported and you should not set it when working in cloud environments.
+The trace log level is not supported so you should not set it when working in cloud environments.

 ### Automatic reloading and validation {#automatic-reloading}